mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnginXFitPeaks-v1.rst

    This algorithm is being developed for a specific instrument.
 It might get changed or even removed without a notification, should instrument scientists decide to do so.

 The pattern is specified by providing a list of dSpacing values where Bragg peaks are expected.
-The algorithm then fits peaks in those areas, emitting a dSpacing to TOF conversion coefficients for every peak.
-Those dSpacing to TOF relationships are then fitted to a linear function.
+Assuming Guassian shape, the algorithm then fits peaks in those areas.
+The dSpacing values for ExpectedPeaks are then converted by
+"""
+dSpacingToTof = lambda d: 252.816 * 2 * (50 + detL2) * math.sin(detTwoTheta / 2.0) * d
+"""
+These values are used as start peak position in fit.
+It is these adjusted peak TOF value positions that are fitted against ExpectedPeaks dSpacing values according to:
+"""
+TOF = DifC*d + Zero.
+"""

+ZERO and Difc can then be used within the GSAS program.

 Usage
 -----